pawansharmaaaa/Lip_Wise/README.md

     *  With the exception of manual CUDA installation, the setup process is remarkably seamless, as outlined below.

 > [!IMPORTANT]
-> Please Help by starring the repo.
+> Please Help by starring the repo. :grin:

 # :eyeglasses: **INSTALLATION**